 toks_comment <- token_comments(highlightr::wiki_pages)

 The latest version of the article is the first row in the dataset, and can be used as the “transcript text”, or the base text to which the highlighting is applied.
 In this case, the column must be named “text”.
+This reference version is also tokenized for comparison to the derivative versions.

 transcript_example_rename <- data.frame(text=wiki_pages[1,])